andrewbolster/arduino_workshop/0-GettingStarted.md

 * GND (Black) > GND
 * IN (Purple) > D4

+Fixes:
+* Check that the PIN variable is set to 4
+* Check that the NUMPIXELS variable is set to the same number of LED modules on your pixel ring/strip

 Challenges:

 * How do you make it cycle? (i.e. all on-> all off -> Repeat)
 * How do you make it change colour?
 * How do you make it only one cell at a time?
 * Can you make a rotating rainbow?
+* Can you "daisy chain" the NeoPixels with another module? (hint; using the Yellow "OUT" pin as the "IN" pin for the next module)

 # WiFi